DreamedWorker/DreamedWorker/README.md

 ------

-#### A university student majored in Law and with interests in simple computer programming & aviation.
+#### A university student(in CULR) majored in Law and with interests in simple computer programming & aviation.
 This is a brief README of my basic situations and a window for you to know who am I.

 ------